prescientmoon/everything-nix/docs/ports.md

 # Ports

-The idea is to always use consecutive ports, but never go back and try to recycle older no longer user ports (for the sake of keeping things clean).
+The idea is to always use consecutive ports, but never go back and try to recycle older no longer used ports (for the sake of keeping things clean).

 | Port | Description                                                                 |
 | ---- | --------------------------------------------------------------------------- |